weklund/conf-talks/README.md

 ### Dial Up Your Flow

 Crank out more bits for the web with automation tools.
-Learn how to peed up your development process, automate different processes most developers do already, and leverage your build cycle to save time.
+Learn how to speed up your development process, automate different processes most developers do already, and leverage your build cycle to save time.
 We'll use a combination of tools to accomplish this with tools like npm, gulp, broswersync, yeoman, and more!

 ### Ron Popeil Never Had It So Good